ethersphere/homebrew-ethereum_go/README.md

 brew install go-ethereum --HEAD
 ```

-If you have not previously installed depemdencies and install from HEAD, dependencies are compiled from source too.
-If you do not wish to wait for that (qt may take hours), better install their bottled versions:
+If you have not previously installed dependencies try to make sure homebrew does not compile dependencies from source (qt5 may take hours): https://github.com/Homebrew/homebrew/wiki/FAQ#why-do-you-compile-everything.

-    brew install pkg-config go mercurial gmp leveldb qt5

 These brews can be installed via the raw GitHub URLs, or by cloning this
 repository locally with `brew tap ethersphere/ethereum_go`.